 Money isn’t about stuff, it’s about choices.

 I know, I say this a lot.
 But the longer I live, the more I see it play out.
-I have watched friends stuck in marriages they can’t afford to leave, or stuck in jobs they hatett.
+I have watched friends stuck in marriages they can’t afford to leave, or stuck in jobs they hate.
 When I left my marriage, the quality of life I had afterwards was a direct outcome of the money I could save and earn.

-So, the more you spend on clothes, jewelry, homewares, cars and other ‘stuff’, the lower your buffer when you want to make a change.
+So, the more you spend on clothes, jewellery, homewares, cars and other ‘stuff’, the lower your buffer when you want to make a change.
 I controversially believe in having a ‘FU Fund‘, even if you’re married, because you honestly just never fucking know when you need to leave something or someone.